DNguyen-01/Passion-Project/README.md

   - wireframe images of the potential web application and mobile app will look like
   - UML
   - JDL relationship outline for the tables to the entities
+  - ScreenShots of the web application Search Feature